-So you’ve decided to invest in a live chat for 2018.
-That’s great news!
+So you’ve decided to invest in live chat support for 2018.
 And why wouldn’t you?
 Overall, 9 out of 10 people expect to communicate with a business via live chat.
-Not to mention customer support managers are constantly feeling the pressure of ever-shrinking response time window expectations.
-And chat will give you instant interaction with your customers.
+Live chat also helps customer support managers keep up with ever-shrinking response time expectations.
+And chat gives your company instant interaction with your customers.

-Chat support without a knowledge sharing platform (that reps actually use) is like having a bicycle with no chain.
-But don’t worry!
-Grab a helmet because here are three reasons a comprehensive knowledge sharing platform is essential to the success of your chat support strategy.
+Chat support without a knowledge sharing platform is like a bicycle without a chain.
+But don’t worry–we’re here to help you put the chain on the metaphorical bike.
+Here are three reasons a comprehensive knowledge sharing platform is essential to the success of your chat support strategy.

 Answer Questions Faster

-By far, one of the most important reasons you need a strong knowledge sharing platform is so your reps can respond to customer requests faster than they currently are.
+One of the biggest reasons you need a strong knowledge sharing platform is so your reps can improve their response time to customer requests.
 Think about how your team manages support tickets.
 If they don’t know the answer to a question, where do they go to get the information?
-Maybe they use internal chat, email, or rely on shoulder taps.
-Even if you have a knowledge repository, your support teams need to go there first, and it needs to be well equipped and easy-to-use so your team can find the information they need.
+Maybe they use internal chat or email, or rely on shoulder taps.
+If you already have an FAQ database, you have to train your support team to go there first when addressing a customer question, and it needs to be well equipped and easy-to-use so your team can find the information they need.

-You may be able to get by without a knowledge sharing platform (or a subpar one) while managing tickets but chat is a whole new ball game.
-Though chat amazingly connects teams to customers immediately, it comes at a price: people expect faster response time.
+You may be able to get by without a knowledge sharing platform (or a subpar one) while managing tickets, but chat is a whole new ball game.
+Though chat support connects teams to customers immediately, it comes at a price: people expect faster response time.
 As in within seconds.

 Think about when you’re on the other side of chat, maybe with a certain online shoe shop.
 You type in a question, and a representative quickly greets you.
 They ask for your email, mailing address, and order number.
 Then you wait.
 Finally, they see your order and are ready to tackle your original question.
 And you wait some more while they look for an answer.
 Because you’re on the computer, you start to do other things.
-By the time you remember the chat conversation the support rep has reached out twice and is gone.
+By the time you remember the chat conversation, the support rep has reached out twice and is gone.
 You never got an answer and you’re annoyed it took them so long to respond.
-This is familiar because it is all too common.
+This experience is all too common.

 Unless you want customers to associate your brand with subpar chat support, you need a knowledge base with robust search so your reps can find the answers to questions instantly.